Our free books, CDs and DVDs may surprise you - with no cost or obligation for you. View a list of our free instant

 Remember, when you order one of our consumer information packages (on personal injury/car accidents, medical malpractice, or long-term disability), you get a FREE, no-obligation mailing right to your door with the tools you need to make smart choices with your legal case.
 Plus, you'll get our non-boring, non-lawyer-like consumer newsletter (it's got a great monthly recipe column), all of which is designed to make you a smarter consumer BEFORE you talk to that adjuster, hire a lawyer or sign any forms.

 It's that simple.

-You can always call our office and speak to Laura or Terry for fastest ordering or to have an opportunity to speak directly to Ben Glass.
-Call 703-591-9829.
+You can always call our main office in Fairfax, VA, and speak to one of our assistants for fastest ordering or to arrange an appointment with one of our attorneys.
+Call 703-584-7277.

 Accident and malpractice victims are beginning to realize that it's ridiculous to think that insurance companies, especially in tough economic times, are going to treat you fairly on their own.
 Its also not true that all lawyers are the same or that "call us quick, no fee if no recovery" is a good reason to choose an attorney.